seregazhuk/seregazhuk.github.io_old/_posts/2018-10-26-from-promise-to-coroutines.md

 ## Generators

-In PHP generators provide the language-level support for functions that can be paused and then resumed.
+In PHP generators provide language-level support for functions that can be paused and then resumed.
 Inside this generator everything stops, it's like a small blocking program.
 But outside of this program everything else continues running.
 That's the magic and power of generators.

+We can literally locally pause the generator to wait for some promise to finish.
+The key idea is to have promises and generators together.
+They hide the concurrency management from us, we just call `yield` when we want to pause a generator and that's it.
 Here is the same program but now we are putting promises and generators together:

 {% highlight php %}
 <?php